 2. Areas where changes in irrigation practices have caused wetland areas to dry up.

-B. The approximate location and extent of wetlands are shown on maps maintained by the city of Yakima.
+C. The approximate location and extent of wetlands are shown on maps maintained by the city of Yakima.
 These maps may include information from the National Wetlands Inventory produced by the U.S. Fish and Wildlife Service and are to be used as a guide for the city of Yakima.
 (Ord.
 2008-46 § 1 (part), 2008).

 15.27.602 Protection approach.

-Wetlands will be protected using the protection approach for hydrologically related critical areas found in YMC 15.27.501.
+Wetlands will be protected using the protection approach for fish and wildlife habitat conservation areas found in YMC 15.27.501.
 Wetlands and their functions will be protected using the standards found in Part Four.
 (Ord.
 2008-46 § 1 (part), 2008).

 15.27.603 Wetland functions and rating.

-B. Wetlands shall be rated based on categories that reflect the functions and values of each wetland and shall be based on the criteria provided in the Washington State Wetland Rating System for Eastern Washington, revised August 2004 (Ecology Publication No. 04-06-15) which are summarized below:
+B. Wetlands shall be rated based on categories that reflect the functions and values of each wetland and shall be based on the criteria provided in the Washington State Wetland Rating System for Eastern Washington, revised October 2014 (Ecology Publication No. 14-06-030, or as revised) which are summarized below:

-1. Category I wetlands are more sensitive to disturbance than most wetlands; relatively undisturbed; and contain ecological attributes that are difficult to replace.
-Generally, these wetlands are not common and make up a very small percentage of the wetlands within the city of Yakima.
-The following types of wetlands are classified as Category I:
+1. Category I wetlands are those that 1) represent a unique or rare wetland type; or 2) are more sensitive to disturbance than most wetlands; or 3) are relatively undisturbed and contain ecological attributes that are impossible to replace in a human lifetime; or 4) provide a high level of functions.
+Risk of any degradation to these wetlands must be avoided because their functions and values are too difficult to replace.
+Generally, these wetlands are not common and make up a small percentage of the wetlands in the region.

-a.
-Wetlands scoring seventy points or more (out of one hundred) in the Eastern Washington Wetland Rating System (EWWRS);

-b.
-Alkali wetlands;

-c.
-Natural heritage wetlands (wetlands identified by Washington Department of Natural Resources Natural Heritage Program scientists); and

-d.
-Bogs.

-2. Category II wetlands are difficult but not impossible to replace and provide high levels of some functions.
-Category II wetlands include:
+2. Category II wetlands are difficult, but not impossible, to replace and provide high levels of some functions.
+These wetlands occur more commonly than Category 1 wetlands, but still need a relatively high level of protection.

-a.
-Wetlands scoring between fifty-one and sixty-nine points (out of one hundred) in the EWWRS;

-b.
-Unassociated vernal pools; and

-c.
-Forested wetlands.

-3. Category III wetlands are often smaller, less diverse, and/or more isolated from other natural resources.
-Category III wetlands include:
+3. Category III wetlands are wetlands with a moderate level of functions and can often be adequately replaced with a well-planned mitigation project.
+These wetlands generally have been disturbed in some ways and are often less diverse or more isolated from other natural resources in the landscape than Category II wetlands.

-a.
-Wetlands with a moderate level of functions (scoring between thirty and fifty points) in the EWWRS; and

-b.
-Associated vernal pools.

-4. Category IV wetlands have the lowest levels of functions, scoring less than thirty points in the EWWRS.
-Category IV wetlands are often heavily disturbed and are wetlands that should be able to be replaced.
+4. Category IV wetlands have the lowest levels of functions and are often heavily disturbed.
+These are wetlands that should be able to be replaced and, in some cases, improved.
+However, experience has shown that replacement cannot be guaranteed in any specific case.
+These wetlands may provide some important functions and also need to be protected.

 C. Wetlands shall be rated as they exist on the day of project application submission.
-Information regarding the original condition of illegally modified wetlands that can not be discerned from aerial photographs or other reliable information sources shall use the highest appropriate points value within each missing data field of the EWWRS rating sheet to complete the rating.
+Information regarding the original condition of illegally modified wetlands that cannot be discerned from aerial photographs or other reliable information sources shall use the highest appropriate points value within each missing data field of the Washington State Wetland Rating System for Eastern Washington: 2014 Update rating sheet to complete the rating.
 (Ord.
 2008-46 § 1 (part), 2008).